raRaRa/slidesome.blog/content/blog/2021-01-29-update-to-the-mobile-app-and-more/index.md

 ---
 title: Update to the Slidesome companion app
 date: "2021-01-29"
-description: This latest update to the Slidesome companion app gives you access to all your slideshows as well as the ability to easily remote control your slideshow from your device.
+description: This latest update to the Slidesome companion app gives you access to all your slideshows as well as the ability to easily remote control your slideshows from your device.
 cover: './header.jpg'
 ---